 Make an API token for the right environment

 Each environment needs its own, unique API token.
 To make a new token, navigate to the API token dashboard and press the button that says ‘Create API token’.
 Configure it as you normally would, but remember to put which environment the token should be valid for.
 This token will only work for the environment you chose when you made it.

 Add the strategies you want

 Next up is adding the strategies you want for a feature.
-The feature list will show you which environments the feature is active in: A disabled toggle means the feature will not be active in that environment.
-An enabled toggle tells you that the feature will trigger based on which strategies you set up.
+The feature list will show you which environments the feature is active in: A disabled flag means the feature will not be active in that environment.
+An enabled flag tells you that the feature will trigger based on which strategies you set up.

 When you have enabled the environments, you can add strategies to them.
 The UI will list them on the feature overview page.

 And that’s it!
 At any time, you can enable or disable environments for a feature or for the whole project.

 Unleash’s environments give you the power to configure individual rollout strategies for each of your deployment environments in a simple and straightforward manner.
 The addition of separate API tokens per environment also gives you more granular control over where environment configurations are accessed from.